Are Windmills Recyclable?

 The cost of recycling windmills varies depending on the size of the project, but typically ranges from $250-$500 per turbine depending on what kind of work needs to be done.
 Smaller projects may involve only removing blades or other simple tasks while larger projects could include demating the entire turbine structure before it is broken down into its component parts for reuse or repurposing.

-Similarly, see if you can recycle vinyl siding.
+Similarly, see if you can recycle binders.

 Potential Problems Associated with Recycling Windmills